Struct AcirTransformationMap

 fn new(acir_opcode_positions: &[usize]) -> Self

 Builds a map from a vector of pointers to the old acir opcodes.
 The index in the vector is the new opcode index.
-The value of the vector is the old opcode index pointed.
-E.g: If acir_opcode_positions = 0,1,2,4,5,5,6 that means that old index 0,1,2,4,5,5,6 are mapped to the new indexes: 0,1,2,3,4,5,6 This gives the following map: 0 -> 0 1 -> 1 2 -> 2 4 -> 3 5 -> [4, 5] 6 -> 6
+The value of the vector is where the old opcode index was pointed.
+E.g: If acir_opcode_positions = 0,1,2,4,5,5,6 that means that old indices 0,1,2,4,5,5,6 are mapped to the new indexes: 0,1,2,3,4,5,6 This gives the following map: 0 -> 0 1 -> 1 2 -> 2 4 -> 3 5 -> [4, 5] 6 -> 6

 Source